If you are applying for this course from within the UK/EU, click apply now

 This information was correct at the time of publication.

 Throughout the course we support you to launch your design career.
-You will build up a creative and industry ready portfolio, access guaranteed work placements, attend employability days and put your designs on show to the public.
+You will develop a creative and industry-ready portfolio, access work placements, attend employability days and put your designs on show to the public.

-On modules such as ‘Studio Practice’, you will receive valuable advice on a variety of work-related topics.
-These range from costing, cash flow and business plans to going freelance, self-promotion and copyright issues.
+On modules such as ‘Graphic Design and Professional Practice', you will also receive valuable advice on a variety of work-related topics.
+These range from costing and business plans to going freelance, self-promotion, self-employment, enterprise, careers, networking and copyright issues.

 You will also develop a Professional Engagement Document.
 This highlights all your self-development activities and engagement with industry, as well as other factors that give you an edge compared to other graduates.

-Our graduates have gone on to work all over the globe in graphic design, editorial, infographics, motion graphics, advertising, web, packaging and interactive design.
-We have graduates working in Ordinance Survey, MTV and SEGA.
-Some have also gone on to work in the creative industries of publishing, design consultancies and advertising design, while others prefer self-employment.
+Our graduates have gone on to work all over the globe in graphic design, editorial, infographics, motion graphics, advertising, web, packaging, experience and interactive design.
+Our graduates boast employment at Everything Different, Ordinance Survey, MTV, Sitel Group, Newcastle Football Club, Sports Direct, Initials Marketing, Cravens, Blumilk, Frontier (games) and SEGA.
+Most work in the creative industries of publishing, design consultancies and advertising design, while others prefer self-employment.